 This widget will give you several options to support St. Mark’s!

-- This is for those who have pledged to St. Mark’s.
+- Donations to Pledge is for those who have already pledged to St. Mark’s.
+To make a new pledge, please click here.

-- This is for those who simply want to make a donation or “loose offering” to the church.
+- Loose Offering is for those who simply want to make a donation or “loose offering” to the church.

 - Hot Meals Fund, which supports our monthly meal provided on the 3rd Saturday.
 The Hot Meals for the Hungry program has been around for over 30 years!